 2. Meanwhile, prepare mochi mixture.
 In a microwave safe glass bowl, combine the flour and sugar.
 Stir to combine.
 Add the water slowly and mix with an egg beater until smooth.
 Cover the bowl with cling wrap.

 3. Microwave the mixture for 1 minute.
 Then, stir the dough with a wet spatula. put it back in the microwave again for another minute.
 If gets sticky then put it back in the microwave for another 30 seconds (not 1 min!).
 Repeat it until the mixture is very thick and translucent.

-4. Transfer the mochi dough on to the cornstarched surface, it is very hot so use a spatula.
+4. Transfer the mochi dough on to the surface floured with katakuriko/potato starch, it is very hot so use a spatula.
 Equally cut the mochi into 20-25 pieces.
-Don't forget to coat your hand with cornstarch.
+Don't forget to coat your hand with katakuriko/potato starch.